EJJMC/Game-Tools-Assignment-/README.md

 # Game-Tools-Assignment-
 game sclice

-MAKE SURE THAT 'LightWeight RP' is installed in order to see the shaders.
+MAKE SURE THAT 'LightWeight RP' is installed in the Package Manager in Unity to see the shaders.

 Player Controls: